Safe to be Smart

 Today, K’Nai looks forward to a brighter future!

-The ten RBL branch libraries provide safe havens for youth and are often the only educational and cultural resource available beyond the schools.
-But sometimes these teens need more supervision, assistance and creative programs than dedicated library staff are able to provide.
-That is why the Maximus Foundation awarded a grant to support the Safe to be Smart program, offering educational, cultural and recreational activities and programs for children and teens.
+The ten RBL branch libraries provide safe havens for youth and are often the only educational and cultural resources available beyond the schools.
+But sometimes these teens need more supervision, assistance, and creative programs than dedicated library staff are able to provide.
+That is why the Maximus Foundation awarded a grant to support the Safe to be Smart program, offering educational, cultural, and recreational activities and programs for children and teens.